 CCS COVID-19 Case Status Report

 Calhoun City Schools is monitoring the state of public health in our schools and will report, on this webpage, every Friday the updated total number of COVID-19 positive cases for the week.
-Please note that the numbers posted here include confirmed positive tests beginning Wednesday, August 12, 2020 and include August 13th and 14th.
+Please note that the numbers posted here include confirmed positive tests beginning Wednesday, August 11,2021.

 While we do not show reports of confirmed cases for students and staff for the first few days of school, we are realistic in knowing that these are likely.
 As one of the largest employers in our city and county, Calhoun City Schools has already had staff members who have had direct or indirect contact with persons who have COVID-19.
 Some individuals have tested positive with no symptoms, while others have had mild symptoms.
 Again, we are aware of students and staff who have had confirmed positive tests prior to opening day, however, these individuals have not been onsite since the start of school.